awsdocs/alexa-for-business-administration-guide/doc_source/maintain-gateway.md

-# Maintaining the Gateway<a name="maintain-gateway"></a>
+# Maintain the gateway<a name="maintain-gateway"></a>

 By default, the gateway automatically updates every day during predefined maintenance windows\.
 These windows are defined in the gateway\.cfg file that the gateway accesses at startup\.
 To change these maintenance windows, edit the gateway\.cfg file and restart the gateway service\.
 To manually update the gateway, run the updater binary installed with the gateway as the administrator \(for Windows\) or as the root \(for Linux\)\.

-If your Cisco TelePresence or AWS credentials change, use the following steps to update your Alexa for Business gateways to use the new credentials\.
+If your Cisco Webex or AWS credentials change, use the following steps to update your Alexa for Business gateways to use the new credentials\.

-**To update Cisco TelePresence Credentials for Windows**
+**To update Cisco Webex credentials for Windows**

 1. Stop the **AlexaForBusinessGateway** service\.